-Agile development represent a number of flexible methods, i.e. eXtreme Programming, Scrum, Kanban, Lean Startup, DSDM and frameworks such as SAFe and DAD.
-While most of these build on a rigid iteration based development paradigm, they are also built on a more holistic perspective which has borrowed from social constructivism and complex adaptive systems (CAD).
-While traditional methods avoid changes during development agile development is encouraging then.
+There are various flexible Agile methodologies, i.e. eXtreme Programming, Scrum, Kanban, Lean Startup, DSDM and frameworks such as SAFe and DAD.
+While most of these build on a rigid iteration-based development paradigm, they are also built on a more holistic perspective borrowed from social constructivism and complex adaptive systems (CAD).
+While traditional methods avoid changes during development, agile development encourages them.

-At Gislen Software we use agile methods since many years back.
+At Gislen Software, we have used agile methodologies for many years back.
 We use Scrum with some eXtreme Programming practices.
 A short version of the presentation Mikael presented is found below: